connecticut-digital-services/digital-service/src/pages/index.md

 focus:
   cta_text: Learn more about our current projects and initiatives
   cta_url: /work
   header: 'User-friendly government.
-Fewer Hoops. '
+Fewer hoops. '
   text: >-
     CT Digital Service is leading a digital transformation in the state.
 The work is currently focused in four areas: